-With a packed programme, plenty of networking time and lots of opportunities to learn, reflect and connect with peers, we hope that you will not only expand your knowledge about the issue of migration and mobility but also take away the beginnings of a new project or partnership to help support civil society even further.
+With a packed programme, plenty of networking time and lots of opportunities to learn, reflect and connect with peers, we hope that you will not only expand your knowledge about the issue of creating equal opportunities but also take away the beginnings of a new project or partnership to help support civil society even further.

-We look forward to seeing you in Palermo in October!
+We very much look forward to seeing you in Istanbul in September!